clearlinux/how-to-clear/02-concepts.md

 ## Manifests

-Clear Linux' software update content consists of data, and metadata.
+The Clear Linux software update content consists of data and metadata.
 The data is the files that end up in the OS.
 The metadata contains relevant information to properly provision the data to the OS file system, as well as update the system and add or remove additional